 There are actually a number of symptoms that can happen once Chlamydia infects the body even though most cases or people infected with this disease are asymptomatic (shows no symptoms).
 Some of these possible symptoms include the vaginal or penile discharges and the presence of the burning sensation during urination.
 Women can also experience lower abdominal pain as well as pain during sexual intercourse.
 Some can also show irregular bleeding in between periods.
 As for men, they can show signs of testicular swelling and/or pain in the testicles.

 Chlamydia can be very dangerous for the body; however, this can be a lot worse once the disease is taken for granted or left untreated.
-Untreated Chlamydia can cause long term effects in the health of both men and women.
-This can progress to serious reproductive and other health problems along with both the short term and long term consequences.
+Untreated Chlamydia can cause long-term effects on the health of both men and women.
+This can progress to serious reproductive and other health problems along with both the short-term and long-term consequences.
 In women, untreated Chlamydia infection can spread to the uterus and the fallopian tubes that can cause pelvic inflammatory disease or commonly known as PID.
 This can happen to up to 40% of all women with untreated Chlamydia conditions.
 PID can cause permanent damage to the fallopian tubes as well as the uterus and the surrounding tissues.
 The extent of this damage can lead to chronic pelvic pain, infertility and the possibility of fatal ectopic pregnancy.
-Fortunately, some cases of PID can be treated with antibiotics and anti inflammatory medications.
+Fortunately, some cases of PID can be treated with antibiotics and anti-inflammatory medications.
 Surgery can also be handy in curing severe cases of this kind of disease.
 In addition, women who suffer from Chlamydia are also 5 times more likely to be infected with HIV or human immunodeficiency virus once they are exposed.
 The early symptoms of this type of STD may not reveal a huge impact in health; however, it can still cause serious or complicated damage in our body particularly in the reproductive system.

 Pregnant women can also pass the infection to their babies.
-Untreated Chlamydia is also associated with the pre term births of babies.
-Pre term birth is when the baby is delivered before its expected date of delivery or before it becomes fully mature to adapt the external environment outside the womb.
-Aside from this, long term health consequences can also affect the infant.
+Untreated Chlamydia is also associated with the preterm births of babies.
+Preterm birth is when the baby is delivered before its expected date of delivery or before it becomes fully mature to adapt to the external environment outside the womb.
+Aside from this, long-term health consequences can also affect the infant.
 Chlamydia infection during pregnancy can cause infant eye infections as well as pneumonia.
 In fact, Chlamydia eye infections are considered to be one of the leading causes of preventable blindness in babies.

 These are just a few of the important facts about the STD called Chlamydia.
-This may not be a serious as HIV or any other types of diseases in the body, but base of what we have read; we can never overlook or take this matter for granted.
+This may not be a serious as HIV or any other types of diseases in the body, but based on what we have read, we can never overlook or take this matter for granted.